-The Company manages capital to ensure that the Company will be able to continue as a going concern basis while maximizing the return to stakeholders though the optimization of the debt and equity balance.
-The Company's overall strategy remains unchanged from 2021.
+The Group manages capital to ensure that the Group will be able to continue on a going concern basis while maximizing the return to stakeholders though the optimization of the debt and equity balance.

-The capital structure of the Company consists of debt, which includes the borrowings disclosed in note 20, cash and cash equivalents and equity attributable to equity holders of the parent, comprising issued capital, reseves and retained earnings as disclosed in the Statement of Changes in Equity.
+The capital structure of the Group consists of debt, which includes the borrowings disclosed in note 20, cash and cash equivalents and equity attributable to equity holders of the parent, comprising issued capital, reseves and retained earnings as disclosed in the Statement of Changes in Equity.